symfony/symfony-docs/create_framework/introduction.rst

 * To learn more about the low level architecture of modern web frameworks in general and about the Symfony full-stack framework internals in particular;

-* To create a framework tailored to your very specific needs (just be sure first that your needs are really specific);
+* To create a framework tailored to your very specific needs (be sure first that your needs are really specific);

 * To experiment creating a framework for fun (in a learn-and-throw-away